 Layer 1: validation rewards (proof-of-stake / proof-of-work)

 By running a node or validator, you help secure a network and get paid for it.
-Bitcoin miners validate transactions and earn the block reward — currently 3.125 BTC roughly every 10 minutes (this halves about every four years, so the figure steps down over time), split across the entire mining network.
-Ethereum, now a proof-of-stake chain, pays stakers roughly 3–5% a year; running a GPU miner on Ethereum no longer works, because the merge to proof-of-stake made Ethereum GPU mining obsolete.
+Bitcoin miners validate transactions and earn the block reward — currently 3.125 BTC roughly every 10 minutes, set at the April 2024 halving and due to fall to 1.5625 BTC at the next halving, projected for around April 2028, split across the entire mining network.
+Ethereum, now a proof-of-stake chain, pays solo stakers roughly 2.8% base APR in 2026, or about 3.3–3.8% all-in once MEV rewards are included — and note the direction of travel: Ethereum’s issuance scales inversely with the square root of total ETH staked, so the yield falls automatically as more validators join.
+That is the pattern across every network on this page.
+Running a GPU miner on Ethereum no longer works, because the merge to proof-of-stake made Ethereum GPU mining obsolete.
 Solana validators earn transaction fees.

 Layer 2: decentralized compute and storage